Mithra: Etymology

-In scripture
+In the Avesta

-Like most other Divinities, Mithra is not mentioned by name in the Gathas, the oldest texts of Zoroastrianism and traditionally attributed to Zoroaster himself, or by name in the Yasna Haptanghaiti, a seven-verse section of the Yasna liturgy that is linguistically as old as the Gathas.
 As a member of the Iranian ahuric triad, along with Ahura Mazda and Ahura Berezaiti (Apam Napat), Mithra is an exalted figure.
-Together with Rashnu "Justice" and Sraosha "Obedience", Mithra is one of the three judges at the Chinvat Bridge, the "Bridge of Separation" that all souls must cross.
-Unlike Sraosha, Mithra is not, however, a psychopomp, a guide of souls to the place of the dead.
+Alongside Apam Napat, Mithra maintains order in society, as well as Khvarenah, by which legitimate rule is maintained among the Iranian peoples.
+Together with Rashnu "Justice" and Sraosha "Obedience", Mithra is one of the three judges at the Chinvat Bridge, the "Bridge of Judgement" that all souls must cross.
+Unlike Sraosha, however, Mithra is not a psychopomp, a guide of souls to the place of the dead.
 Should the Good Thoughts, Words, and Deeds outweigh the Bad, Sraosha alone conveys the Soul across the Bridge.

-As the Divinity of Contract, Mithra is undeceivable, infallible, eternally watchful, and never-resting.
+As the god of contract, Mithra is indeceivable, infallible, eternally watchful, and never-resting.
 Mithra is additionally the protector of cattle, and his stock epithet is "of Wide Pastures."
-He is Guardian of the waters and ensures that those pastures receive enough of it.
+He is guardian of the waters and ensures that those pastures receive enough of it.

-The lack of Mithra's presence in the texts was once a cause of some consternation amongst Iranians.
-An often-repeated speculation of the first half of the 20th century was that the lack of any mention (i.e., Zoroaster's silence) of Mithra in these texts implied that Zoroaster had rejected Mithra.
+Like most other divinities, Mithra is not mentioned by name in the Gathas, the oldest texts of Zoroastrianism and traditionally attributed to Zoroaster himself, or by name in the Yasna Haptanghaiti, a seven-verse section of the Yasna liturgy that is linguistically as old as the Gathas.
+The lack of Mithra's presence in the Gathas was once a cause of some consternation amongst Iranians.
+An often repeated speculation of the first half of the 20th century was that the lack of any mention (i.e., Zoroaster's silence) of Mithra in these texts implied that Zoroaster had rejected Mithra.
 This ex silentio speculation is no longer followed.
 Building on that speculation was another series of speculations, which postulated that the reason why Zoroaster did not mention Mithra was that the latter was the supreme God of a bloodthirsty group of daeva-worshipers that Zoroaster condemned.
 However, "no satisfactory evidence has yet been adduced to show that, before Zoroaster, the concept of a supreme god existed among the Iranians, or that among them Mithra – or any other divinity – ever enjoyed a separate cult of his or her own outside either their ancient or their Zoroastrian pantheons."